 - Granting licenses or rights to use intangible assets

-- Granting rights to goods or services to be provided in the future that the customer can resell or provide to its customer
+- Granting rights to goods or services to be provided in the future that the customer can resell or provide to customers

 What about Warranties?

-ASC 606 provides guidance on identifying whether a warranty represents a contractual obligation accounted for under other GAAP as a liability (ASC 460) or a separate performance obligation under the new standard.
-ASC 606 contemplates two different kinds of warranties:
+ASC 606 provides guidance on identifying whether a warranty represents a contractual obligation accounted for as a liability (ASC 460) or a separate performance obligation under the new standard.
+ASC 606 specifies two different kinds of warranties:

-To make the distinction, one evaluates if the customer can purchase the warranty separately.
+To make the distinction, one evaluates whether the customer can purchase the warranty separately.
 If so, this indicates that the warranty is a separate service and, as such, is a service warranty.
-If the warranty cannot be purchased separately, the entity further evaluates the warranty based on three indicators: